gobbbet/numpy/README.md

-# numpy

-# Project Title

-Collection of Numpy Ecxercises
+# Collection of Numpy Ecxercises

 This repo is my personal tracker of the Numpy problems solved by me